Hurt on the job?

 We also represent Georgians in occupations with lesser known dangers such as cleaners and restaurant staff.

 Our diligent and dedicated Atlanta work injury lawyers have represented thousands of injured workers across many different industries.
-We can offer detailed legal advice about injury cases specific to your field or profession thanks to our 50+ years of combined experience handling work injury cases in Georgia.
+We can offer detailed legal advice about injury cases specific to your field or profession thanks to our over 75 years of combined experience handling work injury cases in Georgia.
 We won’t stop until we’ve secured the best possible outcome in your case.

 Contact us today to schedule your free consultation.